AkashG6/New-C-Library/README.md

 The project also consists of a webpage hosted on GitHub detailing the various functions available in these new libraries.
 You can also refer test.c file for seeing the actual implementation of every function available.

+NOTE: These libraries do not make use of some standard libraries like conio.h that are not available on linux systems.
+This was done on purpose so that users are free to chose any system they want and not be restricted to windows to use these libraries.

 <br>**INSTRUCTIONS TO USE THE LIBRARY:-**